Digital-Defiance/Digital-Defiance/Bylaws.md

 Fulfill any financial obligations as agreed upon by the Guild, including the timely payment of dues.
 Any increase in dues must be approved by a 2/3 majority of all members.

-Only use software licensed through the Guild in the creation and modification of software that is maintained on public repositories in places like BitBucket, GitHub, Azure, and others.
+Only use resources obtained through the Guild in the creation and modification of software and hardware that are maintained on public repositories in places like BitBucket, GitHub, Azure, and others.

-Only use software as permitted by the terms of its license.

-Only use hardware for open source software- do not perform any commercial work on Guild provided hardware.
+Only use resources as permitted by the terms of their license in the service of creating open source software and hardware- do not perform any commercial work on Guild provided hardware.

 Attend Guild meetings and events as required, demonstrating a commitment to the group’s growth and development.